Nathan2041/vite-ts-template/README.md

-Run these commands in the terminal once you installed Node.js
+Run these commands in the VSCode terminal once you installed Node.js

 npm i -D vite typescript @types/node